Last Updated on April 20, 2023 by Prepbytes

 - Internet Telephony

-No, Linux is not an RTOS.
+Ans: No, Linux is not an real time operating system.
 Linux is a general-purpose operating system that can be found in many computers, with distributions that have been adapted for use in noncritical embedded systems.